 ‘Donate now:’ Red Cross issues urgent call for blood donors after emergency blood shortage

-MILWAUKEE — The American Red Cross is experiencing an emergency blood shortage after a difficult Fourth of July weekend.
-So they have issued an urgent call for eligible donors of all blood types – especially type O – to give now and help save lives.
+MILWAUKEE — The American Red Cross is experiencing an emergency blood shortage after a difficult Fourth of July week.
+The nonprofit has issued an urgent call for eligible donors of all blood types – especially those with blood type O – to give now and help save lives.

-More than 550 fewer blood drives were organized by businesses and other community groups last week than during a typical week as individuals across the country celebrated the holiday and enjoyed summer activities.
-This could equal to as many as 15,000 fewer donations than needed, causing donations to now be distributed to hospitals faster than they come in.
+“We love it when people walk in and decide to roll up a sleeve and give blood,” said Lizzie Gill, account manager with the American Red Cross.

+At Hillside Family Health Center in Milwaukee on Monday, July 9, donors helped replenish the dwindling blood supply.

+According to the American Red Cross, type O is the most in-demand blood type and often the first be depleted from hospital shelves during a shortage.
+Type O negative is the universal blood type and what emergency room personnel reach for when there is no time to determine the blood type of patients in the most serious situations.
+Type O positive is the most common blood type and can be transfused to Rh-positive patients of any blood type.

+“I hope that if I’m ever in the hospital, there’s blood available for me, and for that to work people need to give whenever they can,” said Lord.

-“Each and every day, individuals across the country depend on blood and platelet donations for lifesaving treatments and emergency care, so it’s critical that people donate now to meet these needs,” said Laura McGuire, external communications, Red Cross Blood Services.
+“Each and every day, individuals across the country depend on blood and platelet donations for lifesaving treatments and emergency care, so it’s critical that people donate now to meet these needs,” said Laura McGuire with Red Cross Blood Services.
 “Whether you’ve never donated or give a couple of times a year, you’re needed to give as soon as possible to help save patient lives.
 Yours may be the donation a patient is counting on.”

-The need is especially critical for type O blood donors.
-Type O is the most in-demand blood type and often the first be depleted from hospital shelves during a shortage.
-Type O negative is the universal blood type and what emergency room personnel reach for when there is no time to determine the blood type of patients in the most serious situations.
-Type O positive is the most common blood type and can be transfused to Rh-positive patients of any blood type.
+That one small act — as tiny as a pin prick — could make all the difference.

+“That’s a quick act of heroism and you get to save three lives,” said Gill.
+“And it really makes an impact, not only on our community but on individuals and families as well.”

 How to help